zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 I remember that.
 That was from, like, the 1970s.
 Ca n you believe that?
 Anyway that’s how effective advertising can be, you see.
 You get that song in your head and you can’t get rid of it, right?
 Even after 40 y ears.

 Well, back to the story.
-Pepe doesn’t want to buy t he detergent that Kitty likes.
+Pepe doesn’t want to buy the detergent that Kitty likes.
 Kitty says to him, “You’re missing out on a chance to lure women with your scent.”
-“To miss out on” something is not to have t he opportunity to do something, especially because you’ve made a certain  decision.
+“To miss out on” something is not to have the opportunity to do something, especially because you’ve made a certain  decision.
 If you’re going to miss out on the party, you’re going to not have fun  at the party with everyone else because you’ve decided not to go.
 You’re going  to miss out.
 You’re going to lose the opportunity to do something good or positi ve.

 Kitty thinks that Pepe will miss out on the chance,  the opportunity, to lure women.
 “To lure” (lure) means to bring someone closer to y ou by offering the person something attractive or rewarding.
 It could also be  used for an animal.
 “To lure an animal” would be to get an animal to come close to you, perhaps because you want to capture the animal.
 When we’re talking abou t humans, we often use this verb when we’re describing making yourself attracti ve to another romantic partner or to someone who you would like to be your  romantic partner.